-Flow Cytometry (FACS) Facility
+Flow Cytometry (FACS) Laboratory

 The laboratory has been providing a cell sorting service at the Walter and Eliza Hall Institute since 1977, with the acquisition of the ‘FACS II’ which was the first cell sorter to be operated in the southern hemisphere.
 The ‘FACS II’ was still running (in greatly modified form) up to its retirement and replacement in 2002.
 The Flow Cytometry Centre currently runs 5 cell-sorters of a variety of types.
 For do-it-yourself flow cytometric analyses, it also maintains 7 cytometers, also of a wide variety of types.

 Introduction to cytometry: For those new to flow cytometry, this is a guide to the basic principles.

 Exciting Fluorescence: A semi-classical view of the physics of fluorescence.

 Fluorescence in Cytometry: Reviews the principles of selecting fluorescent stains of various cellular properties that may be analysed simultaneously in the flow cytometer.

 Fluorochrome Combinations: Combinations of fluorescent tags suited to WEHI's sorters and analytical flow cytometers.

 Cell Sorter Technical Comparison: Compares the capabilities of WEHI's cell sorters.

 New users information - Sorters: For brief descriptions of the instruments available and instructions for access.